Smulbero/ffc-Projects/readme.md

 This repository contains [freecodeCamp](https://www.freecodecamp.org/) projects produced by me, Smulbero according to project instructions to fullfill required user stories.
-I have included used technology stack used for each section, along with a links to [CodeSandbox](https://codesandbox.io/) for live preview.No need to clone the repo or worry about getting the projects running on your own machine.
+I have included used technology stack used for each section, along with a links to [CodeSandbox](https://codesandbox.io/) for live preview.
+No need to clone the repo or worry about getting the projects running on your own machine.

 ## Repository content
 1. ### Responsive Web Design